 Social media accounts that represent registered student organizations should be included in the University's social media directory.
-To list an account in the directory, complete the social media directory form: Student Association Social Media Registration

 User names and passwords should be available to an advisor or other college administrative staff member or an advisor, or administrative staff member should be made an administrator on social media accounts of recognized student organizations.